 New show dates for Till We Win

 Extraordinary Bodies Young Artists are really excited to be performing at two different venues this year.
-On Tuesday the 27th of July, they will be at Birmingham Rep’s For/With/By, a youth theatre festival for 16 to 18 years old.
-The pass to the event covers lunches and includes access to workshops, a symposium, social events, performances.
+On Tuesday the 27th of July, they will be at Birmingham Rep’s For/With/By, a youth theatre festival for 16 to 18 year olds.
+The pass to the event covers lunches and includes access to workshops, a symposium, social events and performances.

-Following this, Extraordinary Bodies Young Artists will bring their show to their headquarters, Lighthouse Poole, on Saturday 18th of September.
-Tickets for this event are open to every body.
+Following this, Till We Win will return to our home and one of Extraordinary Bodies’ key touring partners Lighthouse Poole on Saturday 18th of September.
+Tickets for this event are open to everybody.
 They will be performing in the afternoon before Extraordinary Bodies’ evening show Human.
 Why not find out more about Human and book tickets for a double-show day?

 What Extraordinary Bodies Young Artists are saying

 Live performance is what we do best.
 We’ve had a busy year working together digitally, making beautiful audio with Harry Bassett and spectacular animation with Biggerhouse film.
 All of this work has made our live performance even stronger.
 Extraordinary Bodies Young Artists have explored new ways to tell our stories and added new layers to the shows aesthetic.
 We are totally ready with a show that is anarchic, joyous and real.
-We have truly missed our community and can’t wait to get back in the theatre again to share our stories with you and for our young artists to take up their right place again, centre stage.– Eilís Bevan-Davis, Artistic Director
+We have truly missed our community and can’t wait to get back in the theatre again – to share our stories with you and to take our rightful place again, centre stage.– Eilís Bevan-Davis, Artistic Director